Albany Island: Geography

 Albany Island is off the north-eastern coast in the Cape York Peninsula about 20 km East of Bamaga, and 6 km southeast of the tip of Cape York.
 It is separated from the peninsula by the Albany Passage.

 The island is a part of the Maner group of islands and the Torres Strait Islands; it is about 6 km long and is volcanic with fringing coral reefs.
-It is said to have been certainly part of the territory of the Djagaraga or Gudang people.
+It was part of the territory of the Djagaraga or Gudang people.

 The island was surveyed in 1848 by Owen Stanley RN and part of the island was named Port Albany.

 A bêche-de-mer station was established on the island in 1862 by C. Edwards and J. Frazer.
 After an inspection by Queensland's Governor Bowen, a settlement was planned for the island but it was built instead on the adjacent mainland in 1863 at Somerset, Queensland.
 There was still a trochus shell farm there in 1995, and there is now an operational pearl farm.

 The wreck of the RMS Quetta, a passenger ship that sank in 1890, lies just off Albany Island.
 The ship hit an uncharted rock and sank in a very short time killing 134 people.